Last Updated on January 9, 2023

 6 Tactics to amp up your Shopify Store’s Conversion Rate

 Here are the 6 tactics you can use to boost your conversion rate:

 Tactic 1: Integrate Live chat

-As a website visitor, what would be the first thing that you will look for in an online store?
+As a website visitor, what would be the first thing that you would look for in an online store?
 The product or information that you need.
-If that is not easily found, you need someone to help you locate it.
-A live chat software does just that.
+If that is not easily found, you need someone to help locate it.
+Live chat software does just that.

 Imagine it to be an always-on virtual store assistant who can assist your website owners in finding the product or information that they are looking for.
 Integrating live chat software into your website offers several benefits.